Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 Well, it gets better because Windows will automatically alter that track so that it fits the length of your video.
 No more abrupt stops or fade-outs when your video ends.
 The music will be timed perfectly to the length of your video.
 If you add an extra video clip later, the music adjusts accordingly.
 If you take out a few photos, the music adjusts accordingly.
 It's really very clever and it definitely adds a level of professionalism to your videos.

 Sharing and Exporting Videos in Windows 10

 So, there is quite a lot here, and you may not get your project finished in one sitting.
 If you don't, that's no big deal.
 Windows saves everything automatically as you work and you can safely quit the Photos app whenever you run out of time.
-To go back to your project later, simply launch the Photos app and click the Creations tab at the top of the screen.
+To go back to your project later, simply launch the Photos app and click the Video Editor button in the top left-hand corner of the screen.
 Here you will find all the video projects you have been working on.
 Click one to jump into the editor and pick up where you left off.

 Of course, the free Windows 10 video editor isn't going to be for everyone.
-After all, it's still missing some features that you might have got used to from using video editors elsewhere.
-Things like video transitions, the ability to split video clips, chroma key support (for green screen), or multiple video and audio tracks, are just not supported right now.
-New features will likely be added in time but Microsoft has not said when that will be, or what that might include.
+After all, it's still missing some features that you might have got used to from using third-party editors.
+Things like video transitions, chroma key support (for green screen), or multiple video and audio tracks, are just not supported right now, and they may never be added in order to maintain that ease of use.

 Vote Now in the Battle of the Windows Video Editors